Find this semester's course offerings at the online Course Guide.

 100 Level Courses

-139 Living in the Global Environment: An Introduction to People-Environment Geography Provides an exploration of the global and local nature of environmental problems facing us, including issues of climate change, food, energy, economic globalization, deforestation and land-use change, biodiversity loss, resource scarcity and access, environmental justice, and population.
-Through group and individual work, this course considers how we should analyze and act on environmental problems as we confront the apparently daunting scale of such issues.
-The theme of this course is that what appear to be single global environmental problems are actually composed of many smaller, context-specific and place-dependent problems or conflicts.
-Through an interdisciplinary and geographic perspective, these can be understood and addressed at the scale of our lived lives.
+139 Living in the Global Environment This course explores the global and local nature of environmental problems facing humanity, including climate change, food and energy scarcity, globalization, deforestation, biodiversity loss, environmental justice, and population growth.
+Through group and individual work, students will learn to analyze and address environmental problems on many scales.
+A key theme will be that what appear to be monolithic global environmental problems are actually many smaller, context-specific and place-dependent problems that when addressed with interdisciplinary and geographical perspectives can be understood and adressed at the scale of our lived lives.
 Fall Syllabus

 200 Level Courses

-244 Introduction to Southeast Asia: Vietnam to the Philippines Southeast Asian history, religion, folklore and literatures, educational systems, and politics from the early classical states to contemporary social, literary, and political developments.
+244 Introduction to Southeast Asia Southeast Asian history, religion, folklore and literatures, educational systems, and politics from the early classical states to contemporary social, literary, and political developments.

 252 The Civilization of India Contemporary India society as a joint product of the classical heritage and world-wide movements toward nationalism; social and economic development.

-253 Russia: An Interdisciplinary Survey Comprehensive interdisciplinary survey of Russian civilization from its beginnings through the present day.
+253 Russia Comprehensive interdisciplinary survey of Russian civilization from its beginnings through the present day.

 254 Eastern Europe Comprehensive interdisciplinary survey of East European culture, society, politics, and literature from its beginnings through the present day.